Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 Watch out

 A release without monitoring or rollback is a gamble.
-Make sure you can see errors and performance changes quickly – and revert if needed.
+Make sure you can detect errors quickly — and revert safely if needed.

-After release, the SDLC doesn’t end.
+After release, SDLC doesn’t end.
 Most of a product’s lifetime is spent in maintenance.
+This is where teams either build trust with users — or slowly lose it.

 Typical maintenance activities: